code-423n4/2022-10-zksync/README.md

 # Overview

 zkSync 2.0 is a permissionless general-purpose ZK rollup.
-Similar to many L1 blockchains and sidechains it enables deployment and interaction with turing-complete smart contracts.
+Similar to many L1 blockchains and sidechains it enables deployment and interaction with Turing-complete smart contracts.

 Although the audit is focused on the L1 part, a few notes to have a wider picture:

 - L2 smart contracts are executed on a zkEVM.
+- zkEVM bytecode is different from the L1 EVM.
 - There is a Solidity and Vyper compilers for L2 smart contracts.
 - There is a standard way to pass messages between L1 and L2.
 That is a part of the protocol.
 - There is no escape hatch mechanism yet, but it is planned to have one.